-While most of my produce is found at the farmers market or co-op, I still have a need for pantry staples like grains, pastas, oils, and cereals.
+While I can find most of my produce at the farmer’s market, I still have a need for pantry staples like grains, pastas, oils, and cereals.
 Where do you find these things package-free?
 Bulk bins!

 Now, when I refer to the term “bulk” I’m not talking about Costco or Sam’s Club.
-What I really mean is any grocery location where you can buy product from a bulk bin by measuring it into your own, personal container.
+What I really mean is any grocery location where you can buy product from a bulk bin by measuring it into your own container.

-All of our pantry staples are bought at our food co-op.
+We buy all of our pantry staples at our food co-op.
 So far we’ve been able to get everything from peanut butter to protein powder!
 It’s actually pretty impressive.

 Find a bulk bin location in your area:

-If you buy meat or cheese, you’ll need to get a little more creative.
-We’ve been able to convince our local Albertson’s to pack meat for us in our own glass container, but it took a little bit of sweet talking and reassurance that we are hygienic people.
+We’ve been able to convince our local Albertson’s to pack meat for us in our own glass container, but it took a bit of sweet talking.
 You may have better luck at a Whole Foods or Sprouts; we just don’t have one near us.

-If you are fortunate enough to live in a larger city, I would seek out a local butcher or specialty cheese shop who can meet your needs.
-Or, if you really want to be eco-friendly, pass on meat all-together.
-It’s honestly one of the most sustainable actions you can take.
+If you are fortunate enough to live in a larger city, I would seek out a local butcher or specialty cheese shop that can meet your needs.
+Or, if you really want to be eco-friendly, skip meat entirely.

 I’m slowly working my way toward a more plant-based diet for this very reason.
 More on that later!